 The Radio Box

 I purchased my radio box on eBay for approximately $30 US.
-It was a destroyed 1940's era portable radio which looked much smaller in the pictures, thus the "Retro" in the "Retro Wifi Radio".
-As you can see from my pictures of the completed radio, it's actually quite large.
-I'd suggest you find something a bit smaller, although the roominess is nice since I didn't have to worry about squeezing in the speakers and electronics.
-My primary search criteria for the radio enclosure was one that would allow me to fit the 20x4 LCD in without modifying the box, I'm handy with electronics and mechanical things, not so much with the wood working!
-Thankfully my father is and he was able to refinish this radio, it looks brand new now and I couldn't have done this project without him, he is after all the man who taught me the basics of mechanics and electronics.
+It was a destroyed 1940’s era portable radio which looked much smaller in the pictures, thus the “Retro” in the “Retro Wifi Radio”.
+As you can see from my pictures of the completed radio, it’s actually quite large.
+I’d suggest you find something a bit smaller, although the roominess is nice since I didn’t have to worry about squeezing in the speakers and electronics.
+My primary search criteria for the radio enclosure was one that would allow me to fit the 20×4 LCD in without modifying the box, I’m handy with electronics and mechanical things, not so much with the wood working!
+Thankfully my father is and he was able to refinish this radio, it looks brand new now and I couldn’t have done this project without him, he is after all the man who taught me the basics of mechanics and electronics.

 The Shield